opendatateam/udata/docs/adapting-settings.md

 **default**: `'mongodb://localhost:27017/udata'`

-The mongodb database used by uData.
+The mongodb database used by udata.
 During tests, the test database will use the same name suffixed by `-test`

 See [the official Flask-MongoEngine documentation][flask-mongoengine-doc]